cal-cs184-student/hw-webpages-sp24-noah-ku/homework4.md

 ---
 ## Overview
-This project is our last one before we begin the final project.
-It focuses on simulating physics, specifically with the way different cloths react to other objects or gravity.
+The project focuses on simulating physics, specifically with the way different cloths react to other objects or gravity.

 ## Part 1: Masses and Springs